 Facebook Marketing has become an integral part of any digital marketing strategy and it has revolutionized the way we look at the online marketing industry.
 Over the last 12 years, Facebook has seen a 360-degree shift, transforming from a simple social networking site to the face of a multi-billion dollar company allowing brands to find new customers, increase their sales, create brand awareness and much more.
 When we ran an industry survey amongst CMOs and Brand Heads across India we found that close to 90% Brands in India are already leveraging Facebook.
 Advertisers are spending more money than ever before on Facebook as it has emerged as one of the biggest platforms to engage with their target audience.
 Keeping this in mind, new features are being regularly added to Facebook and marketers have to constantly make alterations to their strategies to ensure their content is still reaching its target audience.
 Below are a few points that have been gathered keeping in mind the recent changes which may give us clues as to what 2017 will hold for both consumers and businesses.
+You may also find it interesting to read our book on Digital Marketing Insights for 2017, which can be purchased on Amazon.

 Less Is More – Page Posts & Organic Reach